sbosshardt/github-webhooks/README.md

 npm install
 ```

-2. Go to your repository's settings in Github and go to "Webhooks".
+2. Go to your repository's settings (e.g. in Github) and go to "Webhooks".

 3. Set up a webhook with content-type `application/json` that is triggered by "Just the `push` event".